 Sugars or monosaccharides are the simplest type of carbohydrate, which is why they are also called simple sugars.
-They have the very important property that they do not hydrolyze or break down into other simpler compounds.
+They have the very important property that they do not hydrolyze or decompose into other simpler compounds.

-This means that in their molecular form they are ready to be used by the body.
-At the same time, when grouped together, their combinations form the other complex carbohydrates, also known as carbohydrates.
+This means that in their molecular form they are already ready to be used by the body.
+At the same time, when they are grouped, their combinations form the other complex carbohydrates, also known as carbohydrates.

-Within the classification of sugars, two categories are accepted, hexoses and pentoses, referring to the number of carbons in their structure: hexoses have six carbons and pentoses have 5 carbons.
+Within the classification of sugars, two categories are accepted, hexoses and pentoses, referring to the number of carbon in their structure: hexoses have six carbons and pentoses have 5 carbons.

 PENTOSES – Ribose, Deoxyribose.

-Within the group of hexoses, specifically the aldohexoses, they have a very interesting property that converts them into a subgroup called diastereoisomers: changing their position of the carboxyl groups attached to their carbons can be transformed into one another.
+Within the group of hexoses, specifically aldohexoses, they have a very interesting property that makes them a subgroup called diastereisomers: changing position any of the carboxyl groups attached to their carbons can be transformed into one another.

-That is, galactose, glucose, and mannose can be converted into each other successively, just by switching sides of a carboxyl group.
+That is, galactose, glucose, and mannose can be converted into one another in succession, just by switching sides of a carboxyl group.

-Their linear structure in the isolated state changes to a three-dimensional form when dissolved in water and thanks to this they can be converted into more complex sugars or carbohydrates.
+Their linear structure in the isolated state changes to a three-dimensional form when dissolved in water and thanks to this they can become more complex sugars or carbohydrates.

 It is important to know that sugars are a quick source of energy for the body and that they provide us with 4kcal per gram.

-Since glucose is the metabolic target of practically all our biological reactions, it is clear:
+Glucose being the metabolic objective of practically all our biological reactions, it is clear:

 - Energy function.

-To obtain it, however, the carbohydrates that come from our diet or from the storage deposits of Glycogen (reserve carbohydrates) that we have in the muscles and in the liver must first be degraded.
+To obtain it, however, the carbohydrates that come from our diet or from the glycogen storage deposits (reserve carbohydrates) that we have in the muscles and liver must first be broken down.

-This degradation or hydrolysis is aimed at obtaining Glucose molecules (H2C12O6).
-This is going to be the one that is going to become the main way of obtaining energy, also known as GLYCOLYSIS.
+This degradation or hydrolysis aims to obtain glucose molecules (H2C12O6).
+This will be the one that will become the main way to obtain energy, also known as GLYCOLYSIS.
 The ultimate goal of this metabolic pathway is to obtain ATP.

-The simple sugars that we have listed in the first section have the peculiarity that when ingested, they raise blood glucose levels almost immediately.
+The simple sugars that we have listed in the first section have the particularity that when ingested, they raise blood glucose levels almost immediately.

-This implies that an intake of simple sugars is ideal during sports practice, since in these circumstances the energy demand by the muscles will not allow sustained hyperglycemia to occur and will not require a great use of the hormone insulin.
+This implies that an intake of simple sugars is ideal during sports practice, since in these circumstances the energy demand by the muscles will not allow sustained hyperglycemia to occur and will not require great use of the insulin hormone.

-The second function that we mention in this article has to do with glycogen resynthesis, the well-known need after any sports practice to ingest carbohydrates or sugars to “refill” the deposits that have been emptied during exercise. activity
+The second function that we mention in this article has to do with the resynthesis of glycogen, the well-known need after any sports practice to ingest carbohydrates or sugars to "fill" again the deposits that have been emptied during the activity.

-It is mainly about not being in energy debt with our body continuously after doing our training sessions, as this can have adverse effects on our performance, not only in sports, but also in our daily lives.
+It is mainly a matter of not being in continuous energy debt with our body after training, as this can have adverse effects on our performance, not only in sports, but also in our daily lives.

 - Promote functions of the hormone insulin.

-Also clarify that from a physiological point of view, there are other very interesting metabolic pathways to train the supply of extra energy to the Glycolysis pathway, and that in specific strategies our body is capable of performing and recovering without the need for eat carbohydrates in a timely manner.
+Also clarify that from a physiological point of view, there are other very interesting metabolic pathways to train the contribution of extra energy to the Glycolysis pathway, and that in specific strategies our body is capable of performing and recovering without the need to ingest carbohydrates in a timely manner.

-In general, we could divide them into sugars of origin or direct source natural, or other sweeteners refined in an industrial way by man.
+In general, we could divide them into sugars of origin or direct source natural, or other sweeteners refined industrially by man.

-Those that are an integral part of food and not processed products are, as a general rule, natural.
-The fructose and glucose contained in fruits and vegetables are, without a doubt, essential for life and do not have, in a generic way, to be harmful at all.
+Those that form an integral part of food and not processed products are, as a general rule, natural.
+The fructose and glucose contained in fruits and vegetables are, without a doubt, essential for life and do not, in a generic way, have to be harmful at all.

-Refined sugar is the pure extract of sugar, i.e. sucrose.
-A disaccharide composed of two molecules, one glucose and one fructose, from sugar cane or beet.
+Refined sugar is the pure extract of sugar, that is, sucrose.
+A disaccharide made up of two molecules, one of glucose and the other of fructose, from sugar cane or beets.

-- brown sugar that is crystallized but not refined,
+- Brown sugar that crystallizes but is not refined,

-- Blonde sugar lighter than brown sugar and with more sucrose.
+- Blonde sugar is lighter than brown sugar and with more sucrose.

-For its metabolization, the action of compounds such as thiamin, riboflavin, niacin or pantothenic acid is necessary.
-Therefore, eating refined sugar is less healthy than doing it naturally, in more complete foods such as fruit or milk.
+For its metabolization, the action of compounds such as thiamine, riboflavin, niacin or pantothenic acid is necessary.
+For this reason, eating refined sugar is less healthy than doing it naturally, in more complete foods such as fruit or milk.

-The usual and frequent foods that contain more sugar are: soluble cocoa, breakfast cereals, cookies, pastries, soft drinks, chocolate bars, white chocolate, dairy desserts, fried tomatoes, sauces such as kepchup, the trinkets and the candies.
+The usual and frequent foods that contain the most sugar are: soluble cocoa, breakfast cereals, cookies, pastries, soft drinks, chocolate bars, white chocolate, dairy desserts, fried tomato, sauces such as kepchup, sweets and candies.

 There are many foods that naturally contain sugar but are healthy and nutritious.
 For example honey, which is a natural product rich in antioxidants, or coconut sugar, with fiber, minerals and vitamins and with a lower glycemic index.

-That is why coconut sugar, sports-wise, is one of the best options as long as it is strategically combined with more complex carbohydrates to use the best of both worlds: quick energy from sugar and the release of energy delivered progressively by the hydrolysis of carbohydrates of different chain lengths.
+That is why coconut sugar, sports speaking, is one of the best options as long as it is strategically combined with more complex carbohydrates to use the best of both worlds: quick energy coming from natural sugar and the release of energy delivered progressively by the hydrolysis of carbohydrates of different chain lengths.

-To continue existing as a species, our physiology created other mechanisms for obtaining energy in cases of famine or low availability of this energetic macronutrient.
+In order to continue to exist as a species, our physiology created other mechanisms to obtain energy in cases of famine or low availability of this energetic macronutrient.